James Farmer: Founding CORE

 Jack Spratt was a local diner in Chicago that would not serve colored people.
 CORE decided to do a large-scale sit in where they would occupy all available seats.
 Twenty-eight persons entered Jack Spratt in groups, with at least one black person in each group.
 No one who was served would eat until the black people were served, or they gave their plate to the black person nearest them.
 The other customers, already in the diner, did the same.
 The manager told them that they would serve the colored customers in the basement, but the group declined.
 Then it was proposed that all the colored people sit in the back corner and get served there, again the group declined.
-Finally the establishment called the police.
+Finally, the establishment called the police.
 When the police entered, they refused to kick the CORE group out.
-Having no other options, all patrons were served.
-Afterward, CORE did tests at Jack Spratt and found that the diner's policy had changed.
+Having no other options, the restaurant finally served all patrons in the same area.
+Afterward, CORE did tests at Jack Spratt and found that the diner's policy had continued to serve all customers.

 The White City Roller Skating Rink allowed only white patrons.
 Its staff made excuses to blacks as to why they could not enter.
 For example, white CORE members were allowed to enter the rink, but black members were refused because of "a private party".
 Having documented that the rink was lying about the circumstances, CORE decided to sue them.
 When the case went to trial, a state lawyer conducted the prosecution, rather than the county.
 The judge ruled in favor of the rink.
 Although the outcome of the case was a setback for CORE, the group was making a name for itself.

 Freedom Rides

 In 1961, Farmer, who was working for the NAACP, was reelected as the national director of CORE, as the civil rights movement was gaining power.
 Although the United States Supreme Court in Morgan v.
 Commonwealth of Virginia, 328 U.S. 373 (1946) had ruled that segregated interstate bus travel was unconstitutional, and reiterated that in Boynton v.
-Virginia (1960), interstate buses enforced segregation below the Mason–Dixon line (in southern states).
+Virginia (1960), Southern states had continued to enforce segregation on buses within their territories.

 Gordon Carey proposed the idea of a second Journey of Reconciliation and Farmer jumped at the idea.
-This time the group planned to journey through the Deep South.
+This time, the group planned to journey through the Deep South.
 Farmer coined a new name for the trip: the Freedom Ride.

-They planned for a mixed race and gender group to test segregation on interstate buses.
-The group would be trained extensively on nonviolent tactics in Washington D.C. and embark on May 4, 1961: half by each of the two major carriers, Greyhound Bus Company and Trailways.
+They planned for a mixed-race and -gender group to test segregation on interstate buses.
+The group would be trained extensively on nonviolent tactics in Washington, D.C., and embark on May 4, 1961: half by each of the two major carriers, Greyhound Bus Company and Trailways.
 They would ride through Virginia, the Carolinas, Georgia, Alabama, Mississippi, and finish in New Orleans on May 17.
-They planned to challenge segregated seating in bus stations and lunch rooms as well.
+They also planned to challenge segregated seating in bus stations and lunch rooms.
 For overnight stops they planned rallies and support from the black community, and scheduled talks at local churches or colleges.